 Anything apple + cinnamon = Fall.
-And these cinnamon sugar-covered, vegan apple pecan streusel bagels are no exception.
-Smear your favorite vegan cream cheese on these to make an apple cinnamon delight, perfect for a crisp Saturday morning.
+And these cinnamon sugar-covered, apple pecan streusel bagels are no exception.
+Smear your favorite dairy free cream cheese on these to make an apple cinnamon delight, perfect for a crisp Saturday morning.
+These bagels are also dairy free, vegan and eggless.

 What’s great about these vegan apple pecan streusel bagels is that they’re coated in cinnamon sugar and they have a crispy streusel topping on them.
 It’s seriously the best of both worlds.
 The pecans in the dough add a bit of crunch and the apples, of course, add tons of flavor.
 To sum these bagels up, they’re…